UWG Theatre Company

 The Curious Incident of the Dog in the Night-Time

-Simon Stephens' award-winning adaptation of the popular novel follows 15-year-old Christopher, his neighbor's dog, and the humor and pathos of straying from home into the adult world.
+Simon Stephens' award-winning adaptation of the popular novel follows 15-year-old Christopher and his investigation into the death of his neighbor's dog, capturing both the humor and pathos of straying from home into the adult world.

 Directed by Eliana Castillo-Núñez as a Senior Capstone Project